peterldowns/pgtestdb/README.md

 ### Defining A Helper

 It would be crazy to add that whole prelude to each of your tests.
-I recommend that you define a test helper function that calls `testdb.New` with the same `testdb.Config` and `testdb.Migrator` each time.
+I recommend that you define a test helper function that calls `pgtestdb.New` with the same `pgtestdb.Config` and `pgtestdb.Migrator` each time.
 You should then use this helper in your tests.
 Here is an example:

 ```go